ruxy1212/miniature-train/README.md

 # REST API with Basic CRUD Operation using PHP/Laravel

-This application is a REST API with basic CRUD operation, built with Laravel 10, PHP 8.1.6 and SQLite Database, and can be used to create, read, update and delete a 'person' resource.
+This application is a REST API with basic CRUD operation, built with Laravel 10, PHP 8.1.6 and MySQL 14.2 Database, and can be used to create, read, update and delete a 'person' resource.

 ## Table of Contents
 - [Installation](#installation)